Deiz63/DeizToolz/README.md

 Third prompt will take a new key for the "PAYLOAD" portion, or press Enter for no change.
 Fourth prompt will take new value for the key input above, or press Enter for no change.

-NOTE: Thi wil not provide an acccurate signature, if values change.
+NOTE: This will not provide an acccurate signature, if values change.
 Signature will be ignored, Copy original signature to the end of new JWT on output if 3 part format is required.

 example: